dev-tanakarh/portfolio/README.md

 - 📁 *Projects* section with interactive cards linking to GitHub repos
 - 📄 *Resume* section with download/view option
 - 📬 *Contact Form* for direct communication
-- 🔗 Footer with GitHub and email links

 ---